Blixodus/TT-ScalProdOpt/README.md

 ### Preparing Python environment and dependencies
 [Ruche only step] Load the necessary modules.
 ```
-module load anaconda3/2024.06/gcc-13.2.0
+module load miniconda3/24.5.0/gcc-13.2.0
 module load gcc/13.2.0/gcc-4.8.5
 module load cmake/3.28.3/gcc-11.2.0
 ```

 We recommend using Conda manage Python version and necessary dependencies.
-You can create new Conda environment with Python 3.12.4 using the following command:
+You can create new Conda environment with Python 3.10.14 using the following command:
 ```
-conda create --prefix ./tt_contr_conda python=3.12.4 --channel conda-forge
+conda create --prefix ./tt_contr_env python=3.10.14 --channel conda-forge
-source tt_contr_env/bin/activate
+source activate ./tt_contr_env
-conda config --set pip_interop_enabled True
 ```
 If you opt for using your own Python environment, make sure to include Python-dev package, as the project relies on Python.h header file and Python.so library.
+Moreover, make sure to install Python version 3.10.14, as newer versions cause compatibility issues with the
+`kahypar` library used by `Cotengra`.

 After activating the environment, install necessary Python packages.
 ```
-conda install conda-forge::cotengra
-conda install conda-forge::alive-progress
+conda install conda-forge::cotengra anaconda::pandas conda-forge::seaborn conda-forge::alive-progress
 pip install kahypar cgreedy
 ```